John-W-Stevens/Viper/README.md

     - add properties/attributes
     - add validations
     - configure display name)
-    - configure database relationships (currently, Viper only supports one-to-many relationships)
+    - configure database relationships (more on this below)
 - Provides optional ready-made CRUD functionality for each model.
 If selected, this option will do the following (I use a hypothetical "Book" model for this example):
     - Create the following routes (3x GET and 3x POST):